 The amazing thing is that the first Sonic movie deal was signed in 1994, after the disastrous opening of SUPER MARIO BROS., which seemed to demonstrate that turning a fan-favorite video game character into a movie star was easier said than done.
 A movie never happened back in the 1990s, because Sega, MGM and the production company Trilogy Entertainment couldn’t agree on what the movie should be.
 (Maybe the effect of Nintendo’s Mario bomb was significant after all.)

 Fast forward to 2014, when THE FAST AND THE FURIOUS producer Neal Moritz made a deal with Sony to produce a Sonic movie at long last.
 In 2017, the venture moved over to Paramount Pictures, but pretty much all of the people involved remained the same.

 Who Are the Stars of Sonic the Hedgehog?

 Ben Schwartz of "Parks and Recreation" voices Sonic — he actually voiced the character for Blur Studio’s first animated tests, and the filmmakers liked his work so much they hired him for the full movie.
 James Marsden plays Tom Wachowski, the sheriff of a town called Green Hills, who befriends Sonic.
 (Green Hills is a reference to the first stage in the original Sonic game, Green Hill Zone.)
 Adam Pally plays another cop in Green Hills.

-Tika Sumpter is also in the cast of the SONIC movie, as are Lee Majdoub, playing one of Robotnik’s associates, and Frank C. Turner, Natasha Rothwell, Neal McDonough, Debs Howard and Elfina Luk.
-We’ll learn a lot more about the cast and their roles in the coming months.
+Tika Sumpter is also in the cast of the SONIC movie, as are Lee Majdoub, playing one of Robotnik’s associates, as well as actors Frank C. Turner, Natasha Rothwell, Neal McDonough, Debs Howard and Elfina Luk.